A model of the Unity High Definition Render Pipeline, with applications to flat-panel and head-mounted display characterization: A model of the HDRP

 There are several important differences between equations (\ref{eqn:lambert1}) and (\ref{eqn:lambert2}).
 First, equation (\ref{eqn:lambert2}) has a scale factor $c = 0.822$, which I determined empirically (see Section \ref{section:tests}) and whose origin is unclear.
 It may be related to properties of the virtual camera.

 Second, the albedo-like components $m_k$ and the directional light color components $d_k$ are transformed by a nonlinearity $s$, which is the `transfer function' of the sRGB color space \citep{anderson1996}.
 This nonlinearity consists of a small linear segment followed by a power function with exponent 2.4.
 It can be approximated by $s(x) \simeq x^{2.2}$.
 This transformation is why I call the components $m_k$ albedo-\underline{like}, and clearly it is important to take this nonlinearity into account when creating stimuli.
-Note that ambient lighting components $a_k$ are not transformed this way.
+For example, a value $m_k = 0.5$ results in an albedo of just $s(0.5) = 0.21$.
+Note that the ambient lighting components $a_k$ are not transformed this way.
 Furthermore, the directional light components $d_k$ range over the unit interval [0, 1], whereas the ambient components $a_k$ range over [0, $\infty$).

 Third, the directional and ambient lights differ by a factor of $\pi$ in how they contribute to the unprocessed value $u_k$.
 One possible reason for this is that a uniform ambient light with visible luminance $\ell$ in all directions produces an incident illuminance $\pi \ell$ \citep{McCluney2014}.
 Thus the product $i_d s(d_k)$ in equation (\ref{eqn:lambert2}) can be seen as representing the maximum \textit{incident illuminance} of the directional light, which occurs for a surface whose normal is in the lighting direction, $\mathbf{n} = \mathbf{l}$, whereas the product $i_a a_k$ represents the \textit{visible luminance} of the ambient light in all directions, rather than the incident illuminance it creates.